KfearO/get_weather/README.md

 # get_weather

 A Python3 (3.9) library for obtaining the current weather in a particular location.
-* The library returns a 'weather object' (rather then a json data)
+* The library returns a 'weather object' (rather then json data)
 1. The library is using 'openweathermap.org' API to obtain the current weather in a particular location
 Location is constructed out of one (at least city) or two (city, state) parameters
 The default returned temperature will be in 'kelvin' if you don't provide it